 POLICIES 4.8.1 Licensees are permitted to use approved sensory display containers containing cannabis product for the purposes of allowing patrons to examine cannabis products by sight and smell.
 Note: Sensory display containers are known as display pods or sniff jars.
 4.8.2 An approved sensory display container must: a) be transparent; b) be secured to the showcase/counter; (Amended May 2024) c) have a tamper-proof container that prevents access to the cannabis product contained within; and d) have a maximum volume no more than 500 ml.
 4.8.3 Licensees are prohibited from allowing patrons to physically or directly handle cannabis products.
 4.8.4 (Deleted May 2024) 4.8.5 (Deleted May 2024) 4.8.6 Sample cannabis products used in sensory display containers must either be purchased from the licensee's inventory or be samples provided by a Cannabis Representative (see Section 6.3.12).
 (Amended May 2024) 4.8.7 (Deleted May 2024) 4.8.8 Cannabis products used for display purposes must immediately be secured in sensory display containers.
 4.8.9 Cannabis products used for display purposes may not be sold.
 (Amended Jan 2022) 4.8.10 (Deleted Jan 2024) 4.8.11 Licensees are responsible for retaining accurate records of all cannabis products used for display purposes for a minimum of two years.
-(Amended May 2024)
+(Amended May 2024) 4.8.12 (Deleted May 2024) 4.8.13 (Deleted May 2024) DATE ISSU Original signed by JED: May 10, 2024 AUTHORITY: Len Rhodes

+SUBJECT: SENSORY DISPLAY CONTAINERS

-SUBJEC T: SENSO RY DISPLAY CONTAI NERS 4.8.14 bis products remain d for display purposes 4.8.15 must eith er be rendered unfit moved from sensory for use or consumpt the premises on the s ion, as specified in 4.8.16 (Deleted May 20 24) DATE IS SUED: May 10, 2024 AUTHORITY: Original signed by Len Rhodes
+- 4.8.14 Licensees must ensure cannabis products remain in sensory display containers until no longer used for display purposes. - 4.8.15 Cannabis products that are removed from sensory display containers must either be rendered unfit for use or consumption, as specified in Section 4.12 or removed from the premises on the same business day. - 4.8.16 (Deleted May 2024)

+Original signed by

+DATE ISSUED: May 10, 2024 AUTHORITY: Len Rhodes

+-